liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/05-installing-liferay-on-wildfly.markdown

 ## Mail Configuration [](id=mail-configuration)

 If you want Wildfly to manage your mail session, use the following instructions.
-If you want to use the built-in Liferay mail session, you can skip this section.
+If you want to use the built-in @product@ mail session, you can skip this section.

 Specify your mail subsystem in `standalone.xml` as in the following example: